staticka/expresso/README.md

 $ php -S localhost:3977
 ```

+Once the application has been served, it is now possible to create pages using `Expresso`.

 ### Adding fields

 Fields in `Expresso` are the additional data of a page (e.g., `name`, `link`, etc.).
 Use the `setFields` method to customize the specified fields: